kingston-hackSpace/MLX90640_Thermal_Camera_with_RaspberryPi/README.md

 sudo apt-get install -y i2c-tools sudo nano /boot/firmware/config.txt
 ```
+Edit the file that is now open:
+  Uncomment the line "Add dtparam=i2c_arm=on"
+  and modify it as follows:

+  `Add dtparam=i2c_arm=on, i2c_arm_baudrate=400000 `
+  This enables the I2C interface and set the baud rate for faster data transfer.

 After editing config.txt, make sure to reboot your Raspberry Pi:

 ` sudo reboot `